Table of Contents

 - Limit water intake during meals to allow the acid in your stomach to digest protein.

-- Sit down and really take time to enjoy your food with family and friends.
+- Sit down and take time to enjoy your food with family and friends.

 Vegetables and Fruit

-Eat abundant amounts of vegetables daily in all colors of the rainbow with an emphasis on leafy greens.
+Eat abundant amounts of vegetables daily in all colors of the rainbow, emphasizing leafy greens.

 Eat fruit daily but in moderation due to their natural sugar (fructose) content, in all colors of the rainbow.